-Mid-2021, that other global Index then could & did hold non-clean names.
-For just 3 examples 1) that other Index added at big 5% weighting 2021 a utility getting only 8% of its earnings from renewables: fracking natural gas with near enough pipeline to go New York to Paris and back, it can't be either clean or sustainable for decades at the soonest.
-2) They added another dirty energy name too that also can't be in NEX, heavily natural gas and long in nuclear too; so not eligible for NEX that's for global clean energy.
-And 3) that other Index added in 2021 another utility also ineligible for clean NEX as generating electricity from oil, even burning diesel (among last US Utilities to do so)!
+Mid-2021, that other global Index could & did hold non-clean names.
+For just 3 examples were 1) that other Index added big 5% weight 2021 a utility getting only 8% of its earnings from renewables: fracked natural gas with near-enough pipeline to go New York to Paris and back: can't be either clean nor sustainable for decades at soonest.
+2) They added another dirty energy name too that also can't be in NEX, it's heavily natural gas and long nuclear too; so not eligible for NEX that's for global clean energy.
+And 3) that other Index added 2021 another utility also ineligible for clean NEX as generating electricity from oil, even burning diesel (among last US Utilities to do so)!
 In 2020 only 35% of that dirty utility's power was coming from renewables though in a region blessed with sunshine & wind.
-Later, that other Index did another market consultation to allow more changes but notably, it explicitly still allowed for much gas(!) just weighted a bit less.
-And it kept unfortunately a Carbon 'Intensity' scoring metric.
-That faulty metric can allow for the inclusion of dirtiest fossil fuels, by a distorted false numeracy.
-Clearly fossil fuels don't belong in an ESG basket.
-Nor should they be in an genuine global Clean Energy theme.
-So, that Index though fixing some distortions. arguably made changes post-2021 that allowed itself to become even dirtier.
-It did so again 2022 with more gas and nuclear - becoming arguably only sort of, 'kind of' clean energy.
+Later that other Index did another market consultation to allow more changes but notably, it explicitly still allowed much gas(!) just weighted a bit less.
+And kept an unfortunate Carbon 'Intensity' score metric.
+That faulty metric can allow for inclusion of dirtiest fossil fuels, by a distorted false numeracy.
+Clearly fossil fuels don't belong inside any ESG basket.
+Nor should they be in a genuine global Clean Energy theme.
+So, that Index though fixing some distortions, arguably made changes post-2021 too that allowed itself to become even dirtier.
+It did so again 2022 with more gas and nuclear names - becoming arguably only sort of, kind of, global clean energy.